Are you beginning to experience allergy-like symptoms? Or maybe you’re having more asthma attacks than usual? It could be due to mold in your carpet.

 Start by treating your carpet using steps one, two, and three from above.
 Then try out one of the following methods:

 You can find anti-mold cleaners at most supply and hardware stores.
 There’s also a wide range of choices available on sites like Amazon and Home Depot.

 When choosing a product, find one that’s safe for carpets.
 A product meant for kitchens or bathrooms could damage or discolor carpet.

 One of our favorite products is the Duo Blast from Concrobium.
 It consists of two formulas that work effectively at removing mold, mildew, and the stains they leave behind.

 If your carpet is in a close location and you want to prevent future mold, you can find special products.
 These are called “encapsulates” or “mold-barrier.”
-They’re designed to leave a thin layer on the carpet, which prevents mold from settling.
+They’re designed to leave a thin layer on the carpet, preventing mold from settling.

 You can also create your own mold-blasting solution using bleach and water.
 Mix half a cup of color-safe bleach in a gallon of water.

 Use the anti-mold treatment as directed in the instructions.
 Bleach shouldn’t be left on the stain for more than a couple of minutes.
 Use a stiff brush to scrub and blot it out — repeat as necessary.